cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## Flow

-Transactions containing one or more valid messages are serialized and confirmed by the Tendermint consensus.
-Recall that Tendermint is agnostic about interpretation of the transactions.
+Transactions containing one or more valid messages are serialized and confirmed by the Tendermint consensus engine.
+Recall that Tendermint is both agnostic about interpretation of the transactions and has absolute finality.
 When a transaction is included in a block, it is confirmed and finalized with no possibility of chain reorganization or cancellation.

 The confirmed transaction is passed to the Cosmos SDK for interpretation.
 The `BaseApp` you use to begin module development of your custom modules attends to the first stages of interpretation.
 It decodes each message contained in the transaction.